Fatherhood: A View from Some of the Fathers across Gray

 How do you maintain a healthy work-life balance?

-Drew Romans, Regional Manager, Southeast Office, father of two boys – “We all need to do better with this, but I try to take advantage of time home with the family, and be fully present when I am there.
+Drew Romans, Regional Manager, Southeast Office – “We all need to do better with this, but I try to take advantage of time home with the family, and be fully present when I am there.
 That is a lot easier said than done!
 I think the key is recognizing that family is the No. 1 priority and that time with them is irreplaceable!”

 If you could give a new, working dad advice on how to balance work and home life, what would you tell him?

-Mike Pflederer, Site Manager, father of two sons and two daughters – “I would say make the most of your time at home and spend that time with your kids and wife.
-Take them fishing, play ball with them, go to their games, and, without sounding sappy, demonstrate that you love your wife.
+Mike Pflederer, Site Manager – “I would say make the most of your time at home.
+Spend that time with your kids, wife, and in my case, grandkids.
+Take them fishing, play ball with them, go to their games, and demonstrate that you love your wife.
 Show your kids you love her and that she too is a priority.
 And for me, keeping my relationship with God first helped me keep the balance with my family.
 When my relationship with God was off, so was my family.”

 Do you have any favorite Father’s Day traditions in your family?

 Patterson – “Just spending the day with my wife and kids is all I need or want.
 They’re my best friends.

 Pflederer – “Grillin’ and chillin’.”